Does this sound familiar to you?

 - If you know that you get nervous talking about rates, try posting your rates on your website or providing a price sheet.
 When your potential clients ask about your prices, you can offer to send them a link or proposal.
 Let the numbers speak for you!

 - We often feel nervous thinking we are “selling” to our clients.
 The notion of “selling” can feel intrusive or carry connotations of deception.
 The reality is we are initiating a relationship with our prospective clients.
 We are discussing the possibility of working with each other.
 If you can shift your mindset from “selling” to “discussing whether we could work with each other,” your pricing becomes “the cost or the budget of our project.”
-Check out my sales closing kit for more non-invasive sales scripts.
+Check out my Sales Closing Essential Kit for more non-invasive sales scripts.

 - Research your competitor’s rates.
 I often feel better when I have a clear idea of what my competitors are charging.
 Go to their websites and check out what they charge.
 This knowledge will boost your confidence when discussing pricing with your potential clients.